wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 **[A.2.q5.1]** If the sequential execution of a program spends 30% of its time in a phase that could be parallelized perfectly, what would be the parallel efficiency of an execution of this program on  6 cores  (assuming that phase has been parallelized)?
-Show your work.
+Show your work and reasoning.

 **[A.2.q5.2]** A program consists of a sequential phase and a perfectly parallelizable phase.
 The program runs on 1 core in 20 minutes and on 3 cores in 10 minutes.
 How long does the sequential phase run for?
-Show your work.
+Show your work and reasoning.

 **[A.2.q5.3**] If a parallel program achieves parallel efficiency of 99% when running on 64 cores, what fraction of its sequential execution time was non-parallelizable?
-Show your work.
+Show your work and reasoning.
 Write and solve an equation where the fraction is the unknown.

 **[A.2.q5.4]** Consider a program that consists of a single task  with